nicoabie/quickcheck/README.md

 # Description

 Randomized testing of program properties in the spirit of [QuickCheck](http://hackage.haskell.org/package/QuickCheck).
-Describe properties of your predicates and let `library(quickheck)` generates test cases for you.
+Describe properties of your predicates and let `library(quickheck)` generate test cases for you.

 A [detailed tutorial](http://blog.ndrix.com/2013/12/quickcheck-for-prolog.html) is available.